pdamodaran/m2x-java/README.md

 	client.batches();
 ```

-This resource provides the same basic api to work with batches like `BlueprintResource`.
+This resource provides the same basic API to work with batches like `BlueprintResource`.

 #### List DataSources from a Batch ([Spec](https://m2x.att.com/developer/documentation/datasource#List-Data-Sources-from-a-Batch))

-To fetch all the datasources in given batch use the following snippet:
+To fetch all the datasources in a given batch, use the following snippet:

 ```
 	Page<DataSource> sources = client.batches().batch("188a0afb3adc379706e780a4eafbd153").dataSources();